waimea-dt/programming-project-template-level-2/docs/instructions.md

 The game that you program should:

 1. Be for **two (or more) players**

 2. Be **turn-based**, players taking turns to perform actions / play moves

 3. Be **non-trivial to play**, i.e. there should be an element of difficulty / challenge for players

+4. Have a **clear outcome**, e.g. a winner based on score / survival / etc

-4. Provide clear and simple **instructions** on how to play the game (either at the start, or as play progresses)
+5. Provide clear and simple **instructions** on how to play the game (either at the start, or as play progresses)

-5. Provide an **interface that is well-designed and easy-to-use**.
+6. Provide an **interface that is well-designed and easy-to-use**.
 The interface should:
    - Show the status of the game as it progresses
    - Prompt players for input as needed
    - Provide feedback on result of player actions / moves
    - Give an overall summary at the end-of-play (winner, points, etc.)
-- Have a **clear outcome**, e.g. a winner based on score / survival / etc

 ## Achievement Criteria